Our Team

 Kelsey places strong emphasis on the power of connection and the therapeutic relationship, striving to create a safe, validating, and supportive environment where clients feel seen, heard, and empowered to heal.

 Connor Garvey is a compassionate and grounded mental health professional with a deep passion for supporting adolescents, young adults, and families through their healing journeys.
 She holds a Master of Social Work from the University of Denver, where she also earned a certificate in Human-Animal-Environment Interactions, an area that reflects her strong belief in the healing potential of the human-animal bond.
-She is a Social Work Candidate (SWC) in the state of Colorado and is actively working toward licensure as a Licensed Clinical Social Worker (LCSW).
+She is a Licensed Clinical Social Worker in the State of Colorado.

 Connor brings extensive experience in animal-assisted and equine-assisted therapy settings, where she has helped clients explore emotional growth, resilience, and self-awareness through meaningful interactions with animals.
 Her work is grounded in trauma-informed care, and she is particularly passionate about creating safe, affirming spaces for teens and young adults navigating life transitions, identity exploration, and past adversity.
 Connor also enjoys working with families to strengthen communication, deepen understanding, and build lasting connections.